TrueTalk with Julie

 What advice would you give to aspiring lawyers wanting to move into startups?

-If that sounds like your ideal workplace, then check out — we’re hiring!
+If that sounds like your ideal workplace, then check out our careers page — we’re hiring!